OpenAI Model Spec: Tool Outputs Are Untrusted for Agents

 |---|---|---|

-| OpenAI Model Spec | Tool outputs and other quoted or attached data are treated as untrusted by default unless authority is explicitly delegated | This is the core authority boundary for prompt injection defense |
+| OpenAI Model Spec, December 18, 2025 | Quoted text, untrusted text, multimodal data, file attachments, and tool outputs have no authority by default unless a higher-authority instruction delegates authority | This is the core authority boundary for prompt injection defense |

 | OpenAI Computer Use guide | OpenAI recommends isolated environments, allowlists, and human oversight because screenshots and pages may contain malicious instructions | Browser-facing agents need runtime controls, not only better prompts |